hmontero1205/pygrader/docs/README.md

 `true` if the submission is late.
 The late penalty (defined by the `late_penalty` field in the assignment's `rubric.json`) is then applied when dumping grades.

+If you do not wish to support soft deadlines for your assignment, you may have your `setup` script create `deadline.txt` as an empty file to convey this, so that graders are not required to entered a deadline on `hw_setup.py` and no `late_penalty` is applied to submissions.

 ## Running the grading script
 ```
 usage: grade.py [-h] [-c [CODE]] [-g | -t] [-r | -d | -i] hw [student]